-As ‘The Voice of Irish Universities’ the Irish Universities Association (IUA) represents, supports and advocates on matters of shared sectoral concern for our seven university members.
+As ‘The Voice of Irish Universities’ the Irish Universities Association (IUA) represents, supports and advocates on matters of shared sectoral concern for our university members.

 On representation, we are the collective interface between these universities and the state.
 We support the universities in developing sectoral policies and strategies and we provide some shared services in researcher mobility, engagement, access and internationalisation.